 One of the main aims of the Club is to keep a record of the birds in our area.
-As part of that since 2015 we have carried out a survey of a different species every year.
-The results of these surveys are written up in the club report each year and a brief summary is given below.
+As part of that since 2015 we have carried out surveys of different species and these are written up in the Club Report.
+A brief summary of recent and current surveys is given below.

 2017 Goosander Survey

 Counts of Goosanders were carried out on the three dates and the results were 154 (15th January); 58 (12th February) and 7 (12th March).
 The rate of decline in the number of birds was typical for a mild winter.
 The graph below shows the pattern of records dating back to 1990 and is similar to national trends.

 The most likely causes of the winter population changes are a combination of a changing climate and the rise in the UK breeding population.
 The peak counts in the 1990s are now known to have resulted from a series of cold winters on the continent which led to an influx of Goosanders into the UK.
 Since then the European wintering range has shifted to the north and west and as a result fewer continental birds are now wintering in the UK.
 So even though the UK breeding population was rising between the late 1990’s and the 2000’s, the number of wintering birds in the UK and the York area declined.
 It is likely that since 2010 the number of winter immigrants has stabilised at a much lower level and that the latest increase in national and local winter counts results from the growing UK breeding population.